 An EHT AP with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not transmit a Trigger frame that solicits both an HE TB PPDU and an EHT TB PPDU.
 The EHT AP shall not transmit a Trigger frame that contains a User Info field whose AID12 subfield is equal to 0 or 2045 unless both B54 and B55 in the Common Info field of the Trigger frame are equal to 1.

+(#13550) The User Info field whose AID12 subfield is equal to 2043 or 2044 shall be an EHT variant User Info field.

 TGbe editor: Please create subclause 35.5.2.5 as follows (#13958).